Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 - Adding a matching wire (solder 1/3 of a turn from the SMA port to the copper wire, see image)
 > TODO: images

-Ideally you want at *least* a -20 dB S11 return loss at 1690-1700 MHz
+Ideally you want at *least* a -20 dB S11 return loss at 1690-1700 MHz.
+However, do note that a poorly made but matched feed will still perform worse than a well-made but unmatched feed!

+---
 ### Building a cantenna

 A cantenna is a surprisingly well performing linearly polarized feed for most dishes.
 It's very easy to make requiring very little effort, provided you have access to a can of the appropriate dimensions.

 #### Materials

-- A can roughly 23 cm in height and 13 cm in diameter
+- A can roughly 17 cm in height and 13 cm in diameter
     - The height can be lower, but the feed efficiency will be reduced.
 Assume a 1 cm margin for the diameter.

 - Male panel mount SMA port - [Example](https://www.aliexpress.com/item/1005003803735398.html)
 - Adequately sized screws and nuts for the SMA port's mounting holes
 - A thin piece of copper wire (About 1 mm in diameter.
-The core of a coaxial cable should do.)
+The core of a coaxial cable should do just fine)

 #### Building